-The automobile Industry is coping up with the GST regime as the government is very cautious particularly for this sector.
+The automobile industry is coping up with the GST regime as the government is very cautious, particularly for this sector.
 The industry of automobiles is tremendously big which tackles the manufacturing of a very large chunk of cars and bikes every year.
-The population across the nation is also the major factor of this turbulence as it constantly seeks for dynamic technology and newer models.
-The GST subsumes almost all the taxes under its ambit like excise, VAT, sales tax, road tax, motor vehicle tax, registration duty which will further benefit the procedural ways of the automobile industry.
+The population across the nation is also a major factor in this turbulence as it constantly seeks for dynamic technology and newer models.

 The GST or Goods and Services Tax Bill was introduced to create a uniform tax structure throughout the country.
 It replaced several cascading taxes levied by the state and central governments.
-Here we will talk about GST rate applicable to cars in India, so before making a move just take a ride of this article.
-The applicable GST rate on car’s price is determined based on its classification and its fuel type
+Here we will talk about the GST rate applicable to cars in India, so before making a move just take a ride of this article.
+The applicable GST rate on a car’s price is determined based on its classification and its fuel type

 Revenue Secretary Hints for GST Rate Reduction on Vehicles

-Due to the Covid-19 pandemic since March 2020, and the lockdown, the Tarun Bajaj revenue secretary has discussed GST rate reduction at a press conference on 25th August 2021 (Wednesday) with the Industry leaders on cars and two-wheelers.
+Due to the COVID-19 pandemic since March 2020, and the lockdown, the Tarun Bajaj revenue secretary has discussed GST rate reduction at a press conference on 25th August 2021 (Wednesday) with the Industry leaders on cars and two-wheelers.
 The current GST slab rate on the vehicles is 28% plus cess.
 The Indian automobile manufacturers companies such as Maruti Suzuki, Tata Motors, HMSI, and Scooter like Hero MotoCorp, and commercial vehicle manufacturers like Ashok Leyland have asked to resolve issues of GST rates.

 “I would be very happy to engage with you to see what we can do even on (GST) tax rates, what is the tinkering we can do to see to it that certain (vehicle) segments get the encouragement they deserve,” revenue secretary said during a conference organised by auto industry body SIAM on Wednesday.